Automatic Voter Registration

 On November 8, 2016, Alaska voters directly approved the policy.
 Alaskans passed a ballot measure to institute automatic voter registration through the state’s Permanent Fund Dividend (PFD), a sum paid by the state to all eligible residents.
 Eligible citizens are automatically registered to vote or have their existing registration information updated when they complete their annual PFD application, unless they decline.

-Momentum for automatic registration has carried into 2017.
-Colorado approved the policy administratively and began implementing it at DMV offices this year.
+Momentum for automatic registration carried into 2017.
+Colorado approved the policy administratively and began implementing it at DMV offices.
 The Nevada legislature passed an automatic voter registration bill in March, but Gov. Brian Sandoval vetoed it.
 Since the bill was originally introduced in the legislature through a citizen petition, it will now appear on the state’s 2018 general election ballot.

-Illinois became the latest state to approve automatic registration in August, when Gov. Bruce Rauner — who vetoed a separate automatic registration bill last year — signed a bill that the legislature passed unanimously.
+Illinois became the latest state to approve automatic registration in August 2017, when Gov. Bruce Rauner — who vetoed a separate automatic registration bill the year prior — signed a bill that the legislature passed unanimously.
 Like Rhode Island’s reform, Illinois’ policy creates a framework for expanding automatic registration to state agencies beyond the DMV.

 Automatic registration has also garnered attention at the national level.
 In February 2016, outgoing President Barack Obama called on legislators to “mak[e] automatic voter registration the new norm across America.”
 In June 2017, Rep. Robert Brady introduced a bill to automatically register eligible citizens to vote in federal elections when they interact with numerous state and federal government agencies; Sens.
 Patrick Leahy, Amy Klobuchar, and Dick Durbin cosponsored identical legislation in the Senate.
 This group of lawmakers had also introduced an automatic registration bill during the previous legislative session.